amyjko/design-methods/chapters/analytical.md

 Let's get to the heuristics.

-Here's the first and most useful heuristic: *user interfaces should always make visible the system status*.Remember when we talked about [state|interfaces]?
+Here's the first and most useful heuristic: *user interfaces should always make visible the system status*.
+Remember when we talked about [state|interfaces]?
 Yeah, that state should be visible.
 Here's an example of visible state:

 |stick.png|A gear switch knob for a Lexus car|System status|Unknown|